Catholic school

-Catholic schools are parochial pre-primary, primary and secondary educational institutions administered in association with the Catholic Church.
+Catholic schools are pre-primary, primary and secondary educational institutions administered in association with the Catholic Church.
 As of 2011, the Catholic Church operates the world's largest religious, non-governmental school system.
 In 2016, the church supported 43,800 secondary schools and 95,200 primary schools.
 The schools include religious education alongside secular subjects in their curriculum.
+Catholic schools are often linked with Catholic church parishes.